Taisiia-97/gitApplication/README.md

 ## Features

-- Retrieve repositories by a GitHub username.
-- Get a list of branches for a specific repository.
+- Retrieve repositories by a GitHub username and a list of branches for a specific repository.

 ## Installation

 1. Clone the repository: `git clone https://github.com/Taisiia-97/gitApplication.git`
 2. Navigate to the project directory: `cd gitApplication`
+3. Open the `application.yml` file located in the `src/main/resources` directory.
+4. Set your GitHub Personal Access Token (PAT) in the `github.api.token` property.
+5. Save and close the `application.yml` file.
-3. Build the project: `./gradlew build`
+6. Build the project: `mvn clean install`
-4. Run the application: `./gradlew bootRun`
+7. Run the application: `mvn spring-boot:run`

 ## Usage